 Pierre-Emerick Aubameyang says he doesn't need trophies to be defined as a top striker

-"We've seen a lot of great players that didn't win trophies but we respect them because of their quality."
+"We've seen a lot of great players that didn't win trophies but we respect them because of their quality," Arsenal star tells Soccer Saturday

 Arsenal's Pierre-Emerick Aubameyang says his reputation as a top striker does not depend on winning trophies.